Hard Rock International: 2006–2007: Seminole Tribe of Florida

-Expansion in casinos and hotels (2008-2025)
+2008–present: Expansions

 On June 22, 2008, the Seminole Hard Rock Hotel & Casino Hollywood began "Vegas-style" table gambling in addition to the Class II slots already in operation.
-To win approval for the table games, which were barred under Florida law, the Seminole Tribe paid the state of Florida $100 million as part of a 25-year pact signed by Governor Charlie Crist.
+To win approval for the table games, which were barred under Florida law, the Seminole Tribe paid the State of Florida $100 million as part of a 25-year pact signed by Governor Charlie Crist.
 On July 3, 2008, the Florida Supreme Court ruled that the governor's agreement was unconstitutional, but table games continue to operate because the federal Department of the Interior approved the now-invalid pact with the state.
+In mid-August 2016, Hard Rock International signed an 18-year naming rights agreement for the Miami Dolphins' home Sun Life Stadium in Miami Gardens, which would be renamed Hard Rock Stadium.

 A similar issue stemmed with sports betting in Florida under the Hard Rock Bet app.
 Through a new gaming compact, the Seminole Tribe began to offer off-grounds sports betting.
 Once live in 2021, lawsuits caused the Seminole Tribe to halt operations.
 Relaunching in November 2023 for returning players, the Seminole Tribe of Florida now operates online sports betting too.

-In recent years, its division Hard Rock Hotel and Casino has acquired properties such as The Mirage for $1.075 billion in 2021.
-Other projects include the Hard Rock Hotel & Casino Athens in Athens, and Hard Rock Casino Cincinnati, among others.
+In 2021, its division Hard Rock Hotel and Casino acquired The Mirage for $1.075 billion.
+Other projects include the Hard Rock Hotel & Casino in Athens, and Hard Rock Casino Cincinnati, among others.
 It has been bidding to build an integrated resort called Hard Rock Hotel & Casino Metropolitan Park adjacent to Citi Field in Flushing, New York.

 Assets and divisions

+Hard Rock International owns several assets and divisions, alongside licensed projects and ones that have been defunct.

+Active

+Hard Rock Beach Club

+Hard Rock Beach Club remains a division of Hard Rock International, though it is no longer a permanent, nightlife beach attraction; as of May 2022, it has operated as a pop-up venue at the F1 Miami Grand Prix, featuring a concert stage.

 Hard Rock Hotel and Casino

-The company's hospitality division owns properties such as The Mirage, among others.
+The company's hospitality division owns and manages properties such as The Mirage (which is undergoing redevelopment by them as Hard Rock Las Vegas (Note: Not to be confused with the original location, being Hard Rock Hotel and Casino (Las Vegas).)), among others.
+Properties that do not have both casinos and hotels, such as Hard Rock Casino Vancouver and Hard Rock Hotel Chicago, operate under the standalone Hard Rock Casino and Hard Rock Hotel brandings.
+The hospitality division also licenses their name to the separately managed Tulsa, Sioux City, and Biloxi locations.